Oswaldo Cabrera Player Props: Yankees vs. Guardians

-The New York Yankees and Oswaldo Cabrera, who went 0-for-3 last time in action, take on Cal Quantrill and the Cleveland Guardians at Yankee Stadium, Monday at 7:05 PM ET.
+On Tuesday, Oswaldo Cabrera (.129 batting average in his past 10 games, with two doubles, a home run, two walks and two RBI) and the New York Yankees play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Rangers.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Oswaldo Cabrera Game Info & Props vs. the Guardians